 Facts about the School of Education

-Between Spring 2005 and Fall 2010, our Intro. to Education Students have had an average GPA of 3.254, and many excel with a far higher GPA.
+Between Spring 2005 and Fall 2010, our Introduction to Education students have had an average GPA of 3.254, and many excel with a far higher GPA.

 Aquinas College was one of the first schools in the nation to offer a Masters in Education with Initial Certification, allowing students who have obtained a Bachelor's degree to work towards earning a Master's degree while becoming a certified teacher.